-Tom leads the development of strategy to promote solar energy across the U.S. As Vice President of Strategy & External Affairs, he oversees the departments of Communications, External Affairs, Membership, and Research.
-He also provides legal services to SEIA as General Counsel.
-Tom has been working in renewable energy since 2000, when he began supporting research, analysis, legislative, and planning efforts across all energy efficiency and renewable energy technologies for the U.S. Department of Energy (DOE).
+Tom Kimbis is the Executive Vice President and General Counsel of the Solar Energy Industries Association (SEIA).
+Tom provides high-level guidance and support to SEIA's policy initiatives at the state and federal level.
+He has been working in renewable energy since 2000, when he began supporting research, analysis, legislative, and planning efforts across all energy efficiency and renewable energy technologies for the U.S. Department of Energy (DOE).

 Prior to his work in solar, Tom headed a DOE legislative team, founded a real estate investment firm, and practiced litigation for a multinational law firm.
-Tom currently serves as Chairman of The Solar Foundation, a nonprofit promoting the increased use of solar energy through education and research.
+He served for six years as Chairman of The Solar Foundation, a nonprofit promoting the increased use of solar energy through education and research.
 He earned his B.A. from Williams College and a J.D. from the University of Virginia.